c2vi/victorinix/docs/ideas.md

 ### Secrets management
 I don't know how exactly this is going to work, but i want an ability to write the secrets needed for a system install also to the specified disk.

+Have an authetication machanism with qr codes. (like Discord)

 ### The Victorinix Search
 The end goal is that anything you would want to do on your system, you could just search here and find it.